ipdk-io/networking-recipe/setup/building-stratum-deps.md

 cmake --build build -j6 --target grpc
 ```

-The repositories for grpc and its dependencies will be downloaded, built, and
+The necessary components will be downloaded, built, and installed in
-installed in `home/<username>/hostdeps`.
-The build will be done in parallel,
+`/home/<username>/hostdeps`.
+The build will be done in parallel, using
-using six threads.
+six threads.

 ### 6.5 Clean build